Gujarat Open Golf: Tapy Ghai fires 67 to storm into halfway lead | www.lokmattimes.com

 Among the Gujarat-based golfers, Anshul Patel (73-70) was the highest-placed as he occupied tied 17th at one-under 143.
 The other local golfers to make the cut were Varun Parikh and Shravan Desai, both placed tied 39th at four-over 148.

-Olympian and reigning PGTI Order of Merit champion Udayan Mane missed the cut having totaled six-over 150.
+Olympian and reigning PGTI Order of Merit champion Udayan Mane missed the cut having totalled six-over 150.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app